 - Due to general safety and fire codes, certain restrictions must be placed on the use of certain appliances.
 The following items may not be used in student bedrooms: halogen lamps, potpourri kettles, George Foreman grills, crock pots, hot plates, grills, electric skillets, toasters, and toaster ovens.
 Basically anything with an open coil or element is not permitted.
 There are kitchens in every residence hall for residents to use.
 Coffee Makers are permitted in the residence hall rooms.

 - Each residence hall has a bank of mailboxes located in the lobby area.
 Each resident's room key will open their mailbox which corresponds with their room number.
 The US Postal Service makes daily deliveries and pick-ups from each hall with the exception of Sundays and holidays.
 There is also a full service Post Office located on campus.

 What size are the mattresses?

-All mattresses on campus are extra long - 80" x 36"
+- All mattresses on campus are size extra long twin - 80" x 36"

 How can I connect to the internet in my room?

 If students are connecting to the Internet via a wireless connection, there are no restrictions or authentication measures.
 Simply initiate a web browser.
 If students are connecting via a wired connection in the residence halls, students need launch a web browser and follow the process of installing the Network Access Control (NAC) client to their computer.
 (Cisco NAC Instructions)

 Does the University provide insurance for resident's property?